 Once the audio selection is displayed, you can load the desired replacement samples and adjust their trigger thresholds while viewing the waveform peaks.
 Trigger markers then appear in the waveform, indicating the points at which the samples will be triggered.

 The color of each marker indicates which threshold/replacement sample will be triggered.
+The blue Trigger Envelope shows the waveform slope that determines the trigger points.
 The Zoomer lets you increase or decrease waveform magnification here to help accurately set trigger thresholds.